Daniel-Kenan/pseudoblocks/Readme.md

 ![image info](./blocks.jpg)

+Pseudo blocks is a program that runs pseudo code language syntax.
+It also provides testing conditions for your code to analyse hoe your code does in different scenarios.

-required software is
+### The required preinstalled software is
-python3 installed
+=> python3

-BEST enviroment setup install windows terminal
+### BEST enviroment setup
+=> windows terminal installed
+=> clink for auto completion for windows

 pseudo example.txt